mohamedsaif/ai-hub-gateway-landing-zone/README.md

 - **Seamless integration with Azure AI services**: Ability to just update endpoints and keys in existing apps to switch to use AI Hub Gateway.
 - **AI routing and orchestration**: The AI Hub Gateway Landing Zone provides a mechanism to route and orchestrate AI services, based on priority and target model enabling the organization to manage and govern AI services in a consistent manner.
 - **No master keys**: The AI Hub Gateway Landing Zone does not use master keys to access AI services, instead, it uses managed identities to access AI services while consumers can use gateway keys.
-- **Private connecitity**: The AI Hub Gateway Landing Zone is designed to be deployed in a private network, and it uses private endpoints to access AI services.
+- **Private connectivity**: The AI Hub Gateway Landing Zone is designed to be deployed in a private network, and it uses private endpoints to access AI services.
 - **Capacity management**: The AI Hub Gateway Landing Zone provides a mechanism to manage capacity based on requests and tokens.
 - **Usage & charge-back**: The AI Hub Gateway Landing Zone provides a mechanism to track usage and charge-back to the respective business units with flexible integration with existing charge-back & data platforms.
-- **Resilient and scalable**: The AI Hub Gateway Landing Zone is designed to be resilient and scalable, and it uses Azure API Management with its zonal redudancy and regional gateways which provides a scalable and resilient solution.
+- **Resilient and scalable**: The AI Hub Gateway Landing Zone is designed to be resilient and scalable, and it uses Azure API Management with its zonal redundancy and regional gateways which provides a scalable and resilient solution.
 - **Full observability**: The AI Hub Gateway Landing Zone provides full observability with Azure Monitor, Application Insights, and Log Analytics with detailed insights into performance, usage, and errors.
 - **Hybrid support**: The AI Hub Gateway Landing Zone approach the deployment of backends and gateway on Azure, on-premises or other clouds.

 ## Architecture components
 The AI Hub Gateway Landing Zone consists of the following components:

-### Main gateway compoenets
+### Main gateway components
-These are the critical components of the AI Hub Gateway Landing Zone that provides the capaiblities outlined above.
+These are the critical components of the AI Hub Gateway Landing Zone that provides the capabilities outlined above.

 - **Azure API Management**: Azure API Management is a fully managed service that enables customers to publish, secure, transform, maintain, and monitor APIs.
 - **Application Insights**: Application Insights is an extensible Application Performance Management (APM) service that provides critical insights on the gateway operational performance.